dgraph-io/workshop/3-flock-querying/README.md

 screen_name: string @index(term) @upsert .
 ```

 If you notice, we have used the term index for `screen_name`.
-A screen name in twitter could have multiple terms.
+A screen name on twitter could have multiple terms.
 Like `Francesc Campoy`, `Karthic Rao`, `Daniel Mai`!
 The `term` index lets one query for any term in the name.
-You could just search for `Francesc` and obtain the all the users who have the term in their screen names.
+You could just search for `Francesc` and obtain all the users who have the term in their screen names.

 Here is the query,